10 Top Medicinal Uses Of Amman Pacharisi | Euphorbia Hirta

 amman pacharisi powder uses

-For treating diarrhea, collect a small handful of fresh amman pacharisi plant and wash well.
-Now boil a cup of water along with the collected and cleaned amman pacharisi leaves and boil till the color of the water changes.
-Switch off, strain and drink to stop diarrhea fast.
-Amman pacharisi powder also can be used for treating diarrhea.
+To treat diarrhea, collect a small handful of fresh amman pacharisi leaves and wash them well.
+Boil a cup of water with the cleaned leaves until the water changes color.
+Turn off the heat, strain the mixture, and drink it to quickly stop diarrhea.
+You can also use amman pacharisi powder for this purpose.

 amman pacharisi for skin care

-For treating pimples, mix a tbsp of amman pacharisi powder with a teaspoon of kasthuri turmeric powder.
-Now add in enough rice water to form a paste and apply over the pimples.
-Both kasthuri turmeric and amman pacharisi will help prevent and treat pimples and rice water is very soothing to be used on inflamed skin.
+Amman Pacharisi face pack is great for treating pimples.
+To make it, mix a tablespoon of amman pacharisi powder with a teaspoon of Kasthuri turmeric powder.
+Add enough rice water to form a paste, then apply it to the pimples.
+Both kasthuri turmeric and amman pacharisi help prevent and treat pimples, while rice water soothes inflamed skin.

 1. Anonymous